PioniaPHP-project/pionia-docs/content/docs/documentation/building-api/moonlight-overview.md

 | `/api/v1/` | `Application\Switches\MainSwitch` |
 | `/api/v2/` | (future) `V2Switch` |

 Frontend teams always know the base path; they vary `service` and `action` in the JSON body.
-See [API versioning](/documentation/building-api/api-versioning/) when Northwind ships breaking changes.
+See [API versioning](/documentation/building-api/api-versioning/) when Pionia Shop ships breaking changes.

 ## POST for actions, GET for health checks